ghattisu/AC215_Bloodwise/README.md

 	  **Output:** CSV and txt files of scrapped webpages to be used for LLM

+2. Vector DB: Downloads the saved files to instantiate a Chroma DB instance for RAG

+	  **Input:** Documents from GCS Bucket

+	  **Output:** Running Vector DB for use in RAG for LLM

-2. API-Service: prepares FAST API services to be used for the Frontend REACT web-app.
+3. API-Service: prepares FAST API services to be used for the Frontend REACT web-app.
 There are 4 primary chatting functions, including one that allows the upload of a csv.

 	  **Input:** User inputs and RAG documents from running ChromaDB Instance